broadinstitute/bibt-gcp-scc/docs/contributing.rst

    $ git add .
    $ git commit -m "msg"
-   $ bumpversion major|minor|patch # with bump2version, bumpversion is an alias
    # and to update main branch
    $ git push
    # to trigger a package & release
+   # make sure you're in the root directory of the repo before running bumpversion
+   $ bumpversion major|minor|patch # with bump2version, bumpversion is an alias
    $ git push --tags

 Getting Comfortable: Tutorials and Resources